-Coconut Seed Clusters may give the cookie tray the boot!
-Healthy fats, protein, and fiber from seeds with natural sweetness from honey and coconut make these healthy snacks YUM!
+Coconut Seed Clusters are healthy fats, protein, and fiber from seeds with natural sweetness from honey and coconut make these healthy snacks craveable YUM!

 Candy at the front desk.
 Girl Scout cookies in the break room.
 Birthday cake at 3:00.
 Is your office killing your health goals?

 These tempting treats are a minefield that can wallop willpower and derail good intentions.
 So what can you do?
-Snacks to the rescue!
+Smarter snacks to the rescue!

 - Rather than a candy dish, greet visitors with a pitcher of cold water infused with strawberries, apples, cucumbers or pineapple.

 - Adopt a monthly birthday, celebrating all the birthdays in that month on the first day of the month rather than every. single. birthday.

-- Save your extra calories for the treats you love.
-Don’t waste time on jellybeans if you prefer chocolate.
-Or if someone in your office is a great cook, say ‘yes’ to those and ‘no’ to the doughnuts.
+- Save your extra calories for the treats you ❤️.
+Don’t waste time on jellybeans if chocolate is your thing.
+If someone in your office is a great cook, say ‘yes’ to those and pass on the doughnuts.

 - Downsize cups and plates.
-Great for root beer float days because research shows that eating smaller portions of foods satisfies a person just as well as a larger portion.
+Great for root beer float days.
+Eating smaller amounts satisfies just as well as a larger portion.
 The theory is that once you’ve swallowed something there is not much memory of how much you ate—you just remember, mmm…that tasted good.
 So take a couple of bites and move on.
-After 10 minutes you will likely have lost the desire for more.
+After 10 minutes you’ll likely have lost the desire for more.

 Rather than sweet treat celebrations, consider these 8 healthy snack ideas.